 We all know that.

-We suspected the fix was in after we saw the struck uh struck page text messages.
+We suspected the fix was in after we saw the strzok page text messages.

 We knew the fix was in.

-Clear back last fall and and sooner, you've been great on this this entire thing.
+And as you have pointed out, and you've been great on this, clear back last fall and sooner, you've been great on this entire thing.

-But remember last fall, Sean, when we we had the FBI director in front of the Judiciary Committee, and it was we had just learned that the struck and page text messages had come out, and they were supposedly kicked off the Mueller team because of their anti-Trump bias.
+But remember last fall, Sean, when we had the FBI director in front of the Judiciary Committee, and we had just learned that the Strzok and Page text messages had come out, and they were supposedly kicked off the Mueller team because of their anti-Trump bias.

 And we all suspected it has to be something more.

-So you've been right on this from from the get-go.
+So you've been right on this from the get-go.

-We've been right on this from the get-go, linking it all to that to that dossier document.
+We've been right on this from the get-go, linking it all to that dossier document.

-Um that's the problem, and again, that's why we're at a point where it is time for the Justice Department to give Congress, give the judge who's asking for a sim the the the document as well, give us the information that we're asking to get.
+And again, that's why we're at a point Where it is time for the Justice Department to give Congress, give the judge who is asking for the document as well, give us the information that we're asking to get.

 All right.